CMSgov/dpc-static-site/common/docsV1.md

 The following table summarizes changes to the Patient resource due to changes between versions 3 (STU3) and 4 (R4) of the FHIR specification.
 The Patient resource is normative, with a maturity level of 5.
 In other words, because this resource has been in a mature state for quite some time, the amount of change to this resource in R4 is minimal.

-For details, see http://hl7.org/fhir/R4/patient.html#resource, and select the "R3 Diff" tab under section 8.1.2 "Resource Content"
+For details, see the "R3 Diff" tab on the <a href="http://hl7.org/fhir/R4/patient.html#resource">Patient resource page</a> under section 8.1.2 "Resource Content"

 ![Patient Table](/assets/images/Patient.svg)